 Why Folk High School?

-If I was going to college, I had I decided to do it already as a thirteen-year-old.
-I wanted to do something other than school one year, because already then I was so schooled.
+The fact that I was going to folk high school, I had decided to do already as a thirteen-year-old.
+I wanted to do something else, because already then I was so tired of school.
 I also got tired of chasing after good grades, which I had no idea what to use for.
 Traveling out into the world after high school was out of the question, as I loved routines and control and was so addicted to them that I didn't dare choose something so unpredictable, that wouldn't even earn me credits.

 Just cuddling and knitting at folk high school?

-I was thrown out in a lot that was outside of my comfort zone; such as living close to other people, living in someone else's mess, writing personal monologues, and being offered hugs and physical contact every day.
+I was thrown out in so much outside of my comfort zone; such as living close to other people, living in someone else's mess, writing personal monologues, and being offered hugs and physical contact every day.
 Even staying up until midnight felt like a loss of control for me before I started folk high school.
 And as I grew on letting go of control!
-I made so many friends with different interests than me and was really shocked at how many different people-types I went over ones with!
+I made so many friends with different interests than me and was really I was surprised at how many different types of people I actually got along with.

 Varied everyday life

-Over the past year, I have dedicated myself to working on entrance exams to acting graduates (for the second time), worked as a waitress and with developmentally disabled children in school, as well as been theatre director, backpacket in South Africa and attempted to give the author's dream a chance.
-In the fall, I'll start Oslo School of Culture 's full-time voice offering for young acting sprouts and hopes to get into further acting education later on.
+Over the past year, I have dedicated myself to working on entrance exams to acting graduates (for the second time), worked as a waitress and with children with developmental variations in school, as well as been theatre director, backpacket in South Africa and attempted to give the author's dream a chance.
+In the fall, I'll start Oslo School of Culture 's full-time program for young acting sprouts and hopes to get into further acting education later on.

-I am eternally grateful for the Year of the Summit.
+I am eternally grateful for the Year at Toppen.
 After a somewhat introverted adolescence, the desire to live a normal social life was awakened and without you I would not have discovered the importance of doing things that one is passionate about.

 Thank you for all you have given me.